-PPP Criteria Chart Criterion Definition Extent Demonstrated Initial Screening Business Case Prior to Contract Signing PPP is fiscally responsible Likely cost of Government support is consistent with fiscal priorities The amount of Government support, including scheduled payments and contingent liabilities, under the outcomes most likely to occur (the modal value), is within fiscal priorities There is a reasonable expectation that the cost to Government under the proposed PPP would align with fiscal priorities, based on budget projections and prefeasibility level estimates of the project's costs and revenues A financial analysis has calculated the modal value of the cost of the PPP to Government.
-MOFP has reviewed this value and confirmed it is within the Government's fiscal priorities The cost to Government is materially the same in the PPP contract as calculated by the financial analysis during the business case, OR a financial analysis estimating the modal value of the cost to the Government under the final PPP contract has been reviewed by MOFP and determined to be within fiscal priorities Fiscal risk would not be destabilizing The expected value of the cost to the Government under the "worst case" scenario would not require the Government to make difficult and unexpected changes in fiscal variables-such as materially increasing debt or taxes, or suffering a drop in its credit rating The fiscal risk of the proposed PPP is not expected to be fiscally destabilising, based on expert judgment and preliminary identification of likely fiscal risks A sensitivity analysis has calculated the expected value of the cost to the Government under the "worst case" scenario.
-MOFP has reviewed this value and confirmed it would not be fiscally destabilising The fiscal risk of the PPP contract is materially as the same as that calculated by the sensitivity analysis during the business case, OR MOFP has reviewed a sensitivity analysis of a financial model of the PPP contract and confirmed it would not be fiscally destabilising
+PPP Criteria Chart Criterion Definition Extent Demonstrated G.11G.1.G.1 5 3 1111111111 Initial Screening Business Case Prior to Contract Signing PPP is fiscally resp onsible Likely cost of Government support is consistent with fiscal priorities The amount of Government support, including scheduled payments and contingent liabilities, including liabilities resulting from minimum revenue guarantees but also liabilities resulting from supervening events and other risks retained by the government under the outcomes most likely to occur (the modal value), is within fiscal priorities There is a reasonable expectation that the cost to Government under the proposed PPP would align with fiscal priorities, based on budget projections and prefeasibility level estimates of the project's costs and revenues A financial analysis has calculated the modal value of the cost of the PPP to Government.
+MOFPS has reviewed this value and confirmed it is within the Government's fiscal priorities The cost to Government is materially the same in the PPP contract as calculated by the financial analysis during the business case, OR a financial analysis estimating the modal value of the cost to the Government under the final PPP contract has been reviewed by MOFPS and determined to be within fiscal priorities Fiscal risk would not be destabilizing The expected value of the cost to the Government under the "worst case" scenario would not require the Government to make difficult and unexpected changes in fiscal variables-such as materially increasing debt or taxes, or suffering a drop in its credit rating The fiscal risk of the proposed PPP, including fiscal risks associated with force majeure is not expected to be fiscally destabilising, based on analysis (expert judgment and preliminary identification of likely fiscal risks) as well as proposed use of risk mitigation measures like risk transfer instruments, such as indemnity insurance.
+A sensitivity analysis, which included high climate risk scenarios and other catastrophic hazards has calculated the expected value of the cost to the Government under the "worst case" scenario.
+MOFPS has reviewed this value and confirmed it would not be fiscally destabilising, considering the use of risk transfer instruments, such as indemnity insurance The fiscal risk of the PPP contract is materially as the same as that calculated by the sensitivity analysis during the business case, OR MOFPS has reviewed a sensitivity analysis of a financial model of the PPP contract and confirmed it would not be fiscally destabilising